saritonin/nys-k12-financing/gis/README.md

 - [UNSD/](https://www2.census.gov/geo/tiger/TIGER2020/UNSD/)
 - tl_2020_36_unsd.zip

+### tl_2020_36_county_unsd_intersect.zip
+I took the county and unsd files and used QGIS to calculate an intersection from them and add geometry information (see below for full instructions).

 ## Instructions for QGIS transformations
 ### Deleting non-NY counties from the national file
 1. Unzip tl_2020_us_county.zip